ViscousTests/website/content/docs/understanding-the-world/solving-societal-problems.md

 greatly increases everyone's cost of living is much more bearable than one that targets just an individual person.
-It's much rarer for people to worry about their absolute standing than how they compare to others - the fact that the majority of people today live like the elites of a couple centuries ago is a great source of comfort and satisfaction generally speaking.
+It's much rarer for people to worry about their absolute standing than how they compare to others - the fact that the majority of people today live like the elites of a couple centuries ago is not a great source of comfort and satisfaction generally speaking.

 This, like many solutions to big problems, does depend on an educated populace that is able to reason about the effects of certain policies.
 Ensuring this